DanielGregorini/Prime-number-in-C/README.md

 #Find-prime-numbers-in-C

-The program finds all prime numbers in a period.
+this code finds all prime numbers between 1 and the number you put in the program in C.

+By: Daniel Mahl Gregorini, UTFPR Medianeira.